KimKaiv/starter-hugo-research-group/content/authors/davidb/_index.md

 Previously, as first engineering hire at a technology company servicing hedge fund traders, he saw a diverse range of market behaviour and technical mistakes (and opportunities).
-He studied and taught chemical engineering at the University of Cambridge and has a PhD in Biotechnology from the same university.
+He studied and taught chemical engineering at the University of Cambridge and has a PhD in Biotechnology from the same institution.
 He is currently working on an outreach project on professional ethics.